sinaparsa90/sinaparsa90/README.md

-- 👋 Hi, I’m Sina Parsapour
+- 👋 Hi, I’m Sina Parsapour.
-- 👀 I’m interested in Web development
+- 👀 I’m a FrontEnd Web Developer.
-- 🌱 I’m currently learning Node.js HTML js Express.js
-- 💞️ I’m looking to collaborate on every project regarding web
+- 💞️ I’m looking to collaborate on every project regarding web.
 - 📫 You can reach me on whatsapp : +989122272768

 <!---